AdobeDocs/analytics.en/help/implement/validate/debugger.md

 #### Edge

-Edge does not have the ability to manually create a bookmarklet, but a bookmark URL can be edited.
+Edge does not have the ability to manually create a bookmarklet, but a bookmark URL can be edited into a bookmarklet.

 1. Click the star icon on the right side of the URL field to bookmark the current page.
 2. Name the bookmark "Adobe Experience Cloud Debugger", and save it in the desired location.